 They thank God for the blessing of Sabbath, and pray for grace and blessings for the new week ahead.

-Before going on with the responsibilities that await them, they first commit themselves to God’s guidance and keeping (Amos 8:5).
+Before going on with the responsibilities that await them, they first commit themselves to God’s guidance (Amos 8:5).

 And these prayers continue throughout the week.

 We’ll always need God’s help as we get ready for each Sabbath, since there are plenty of things in this world that can distract us or cause us stress.